cabouman/mbirjax/docs/source/demos_and_faqs.rst

 In conebeam scans, it is sometimes the case that the rotation direction is reversed.
 This can cause the reconstruction to look blurry or distorted.
 You can correct this by simply taking the negative of your view angles.
-See Demo 3: Wrong Rotation Direction for an example of what can happen if the rotation direction is incorrect.
+See Demo 3: Wrong Rotation Direction above for an example of what can happen if the rotation direction is incorrect.

-A common artifact is rings that are generated when the center-of-rotation is off in the views.
+A common artifact is rings near the center of the reconstruction that are generated when the center-of-rotation is not in the center of the detector.
+This can be corrected by setting the parameter ``det_channel_offset`` to reposition the center-of-rotation.

-This can be corrected by setting the parameter ``det_channel_offset`` to account for a center-of-rotation that is offset from the center of the view.
+If your reconstruction is blurry, see the FAQ above.

-If the image is too noisy, you might try reducing the value of the ``sharpness`` or ``snr_db``` parameters.
+If the reconstruction is too noisy, you might try reducing the value of the ``sharpness`` or ``snr_db`` parameters (discussed more in the FAQ above on blurry reconstructions).
-You can also improve image quality by using the ``weights`` array that can be generated using the ``gen_weights()`` method.
+You can also improve reconstruction quality by using the ``weights`` array that can be generated using the ``gen_weights()`` method.
 The weights provide information on the reliability of the sinogram values, with larger weights indicating higher reliability.

 Streaks are often caused by metal in the object being scanned.